kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Reflects a rise in atrial pressure before the tricuspid valve opens - F
 	D. Is due to the tricuspid valve moving down during ventricular systole - F
 	E. Reflects opening of the tricuspid valve and a fall in right atrial pressure

-#### Answer: E. Reflects opening of the tricuspid valve and a fall in right atrial pressure - ?
+#### Answer: E. Reflects opening of the tricuspid valve and a fall in right atrial pressure - *FALSE* = D. Is due to the tricuspid valve moving down during ventricular systole - TRUE

+##### Jugular Venous Pressure (JVP)
+- a wave: prominent in atrial systole
+- c wave: synchronous with the carotid pulse wave
+- v wave: reflects a rise in atrial pressure before the tricuspid valve opens
+- **x descent**: due to the tricuspid valve moving down during ventricular systole
+- y descent: reflects opening of tricuspid valve and a fall in right atrial pressure

 ### Q82
 During the lateral (Hardinge’s) approach to the hip, which one of the following nerves can be injured?